-Nervous tics can be very difficult to manage and while there are a few prescription medications for the condition, most come with unwanted side-effects that may even be worse than the tics themselves!
-Much evidence has shown that natural ingredients can help relieve nervous tics without unwanted side-effects.
+Nervous tics can be very difficult to manage and while there are a few prescription medications for the condition, most come with unwanted side effects that may even be worse than the tics themselves!
+Much evidence has shown that there are better ways to help relieve nervous tics without unwanted side effects.

 More Information on Nervous Tics